sumietgore/website/README.md

     npm run dev

+## ToDo

+- [ ] Add typography components
+- [ ] Add composable components to the codebase
+- [ ] Add a Github Action to publish to Cloudflare Pages

 ## Usage

 Feel free to use the code base as you like.
-Though and attribution would be helpful.
+Though and attribution would be appreciated.

 ## Inspiration